 Looking for concealed carry gun recommendations?
 Take a look at our list of the top 15 pistols for concealed carry.

 There are multiple choices in the feminine holster category.
 Companies make bra holsters and other items that fit a niche.
 (Just think through how that will be deployed and where the gun will be pointing when you draw, under pressure.)
 For some, they may fit the need; for others, one of the above options may be best.
-Just like with men, women now have a vast array of choices and will likely end up with multiple holsters.
-Some will get a lot more use than others, but at least now there are quality choices for female shooters that factor into the way women dress, work, and live.
+As with men, women have a vast array of choices and will likely end up with multiple holsters.
+Some will get a lot more use than others, but there are quality choices for female shooters that factor into the way women dress, work, and live.

 Do you have a suggestion for concealed carry for female shooters?
 Share it in the comment section.

 Editor’s note: This post was originally published in August of 2019.
-It has been updated for accuracy and clarity.
+It has been completely revamped and updated for accuracy and clarity.